hvatsen/Tools-for-Analytics-Group-25-Project/README.md

 Top10.ipynb
 -----------------------
 In this notebook, we analyzed the top 10 causes of calls to 311 in 10025 area.
-The steps to do that are as follows.
+The steps to do that are as follows:
 - Reading the csv files and storing it to a variable called df
 - Having a quick look at the df with df.info()
 - Checking the first couple of rows of the df with df.head()